Your outdoor wood boiler owners’ manual states that each year you must REMOVE the chimney cap, and clean the inside of the chimney.

 Just don't be that guy who says: "I don't need to clean out the inside of my chimney - I can ignore the owners manual!"

-If you ignore this critical maintenance item, your outdoor wood furnace will die an early death!
+If you ignore this critical maintenance item, your outdoor wood stove will die an early death!
 Sometimes thick layers of ash and creosote inside the chimney eat through the steel of an outdoor DON'T LET THIS HAPPEN TO YOUR OUTDOOR WOOD BURNER.

 As always, our goal is to enable you to get the MAX life expectancy from your outdoor wood burning boiler!
 These important maintenance items are critical!